GuideMyVote/helpmivote.org/register-to-vote.md

 title: Register to Vote
 permalink: /register-to-vote/
 nav_position: 2
-description: The deadline to register online or by mail for the 2020 General Election is Monday, October 19, 2020.
+description: The deadline to register online or by mail is Monday, October 19, 2020.
 Same day registration is possible by visiting your city or township clerk's office.
 ---

 Register today to make sure you can vote in future elections!